Bespoke tailoring: Meaning of the term

 The word bespoke derives from the verb bespeak, to speak for something, in the specialised meaning of "to give order for it to be made."
 Fashion terminology reserves bespoke for individually patterned and crafted men's clothing, analogous to women's haute couture, as opposed to mass-manufactured ready-to-wear (off-the-peg or off-the-rack).
 The term originated on Savile Row, a street in London considered the "Golden Mile of tailoring".

 Bespoke clothing is traditionally cut from a pattern drafted from scratch for the customer, and so differs from ready-to-wear, which is factory made in finished condition and standardized sizes; and differs from made to measure, which is produced to order from an adjusted block pattern.
 The opposition of terms did not initially imply that a bespoke garment was necessarily well built, but since the development of ready-to-wear in the beginning of the twentieth century, bespoke clothing is now more expensive and is generally accompanied by a high quality of construction.

 While the bespoke distinction conferred by haute couture is protected by law in France, the British Advertising Standards Authority has ruled it is a fair practice to use the term "bespoke" for products that do not fully incorporate traditional construction methods.
 The Savile Row Bespoke Association, a trade group of traditional tailors, disagrees, but it has taken no formal step to challenge ASA's ruling.

 Overview

 To order a bespoke garment, first the customer does a consultation with a tailor.
 This is when fabrics, linings, and styling details are chosen.
-Then the tailor measures the client, in order to draft a pattern from scratch based on the individual measurements that were taken.
-Then the tailor chalks out the pattern on the fabric and lining and cuts it out with shears.
-Then the tailor bastes the garment together for a fitting.
+Then the tailor measures the client, in order to draft a pattern from scratch based on the individual measurements.
+The fabric and lining are chalked out, cut with shears, which allows the tailor to baste the garment together for a fitting.

-During the fitting the tailor typically asks the client if he likes the overall fit while fixing some details.
+During the fitting, details are fixed.
 After this the tailor finishes the garment and gives it to the customer.
 The typical time frame for a bespoke garment is 2–3 months, and there are usually 2-3 fittings done.